nkratzke/JEdUnit/readme.md

 - __Redirection__ (e.g. to call the reference solution instead of implement it on their own)
 - __Injection__ (e.g. to write `System.out.println("Grade :=>> 100"); System.exit(0);` to get full points and prevent VPL to check the submission)

-So, and in addition to "normal" unit testing frameworks JEdUnit provides several addons to handle these special kinds of educational specifics that are hardly covered by current testing frameworks.
+So, and in addition to "normal" unit testing frameworks JEdUnit provides several addons to handle educational specifics that are hardly covered by current testing frameworks.

 - Checkstyle integration to foster "readable" code.
 - Randomized test case generation to handle overfitting cheats.